-- Maximum of 6 credits may be taken under any one rubric. - One language-learning course may be substituted in place of the course options listed below and with the permission of the Global Studies Program Director. - International Service Learning and local Service Learning experiences dealing with refugee/international populations may be applied toward the 12 credits with the approval of the Global Studies Program Director. - Additional studies may be allowed.
+Additional courses may be allowed.
 Students wishing to take courses other than those on the list below must submit their request, with rationale for the substitution, to the Global Studies Program Director.
 Substitutions are subject to the approval of the Global Studies Committee.